Twitter Search

 Note: Location searches may significantly limit results.
 Given individual privacy concerns, the majority of content created on social networks does not include location information.

-Select the filter button on the right of the search bar to filter your results by post type (photo, video, and text), safe search, or verified users to only include blue checkmark accounts.
+Select the filter button on the right of the search bar to filter your results by post type (photo, video, and text), safe search, or verified users [including content from verified accounts only].

 Tagboard gives you the tools to moderate your content, to ensure only safe, approved content ends up on your programming.
 To feature or approve a post, click on the checkmark Feature Post button in the upper left of each post.